 What Your Gut Has to Do With Boosting Your Mood and Immunity

-This global pandemic is causing anxiety for a number of reasons.
+People experience anxiety for a number of reasons.
 And, one issue that many struggle with is using food as a comfort to ease worry and anxiety.

 Eating foods that are high in sugar, fat, salt, and carbs (what most call “junk” food) activates the reward center in the brain.
 This provides short-term anxiety relief, but it also makes you crave junk food when you need anxiety relief again in the future.
 In the end, this pattern could make your anxiety worse, making you feel shame or regret about eating these foods.